sifive/testenv-metal/README.md

     mkdir build
     cd build
     ````
-    Note that this build directory is created in the host environement, as
+    This build directory is created in the host environement, as the whole
-   the whole project directory is mapped from the host.
+    project directory is mapped from the host.

 3. Run CMake to create the build environment
     ````sh